 The bottom bezel is quite big and houses the fingerprint scanner, which can also function as a Home button (the onscreen navigation buttons disappear if set).

-The Softbank model will support the following radio frequencies:
+The Softbank model supports the following radio frequencies:

 FDD-LTE: 900 MHz, 1.5 GHz*, 1.7 GHz, 2.1 GHz.